gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 A group can be started if the following criteria are met
 - all of its previous group are in the `done` state
-- it has been at least `wait_days` until the previous group update started
+- it has been at least `wait_days` since the previous group update started
 - the current week day is in the `days` list
-- the current hours equals the `hour` field
+- the current hour equals the `hour` field

 When all hose criteria are met, the auth will transition the group into a new state.
 If `canary_count` is not null, the group transitions to the `canary` state.